 The objective for this task is to ensure continuing, cooperative, and comprehensive transportation planning for the Waco Urban Transportation Study.
 This objective is accomplished by providing for the management and administration of work tasks and funding sources, and by providing for and soliciting public participation.
-The MPO may use consultants to assist in the completion of a task.
 In addition, this task requires that all federal, state, and local guidelines and regulations are followed and met.

-- Sustainment of the transportation planning process and enhancement of transportation planning services within the Metropolitan Area. - 2.
+- 1. Sustainment of the transportation planning process and enhancement of transportation planning services within the Metropolitan Area. - 2.
 Preparation and adoption of the FY 2024 2025 Unified Planning Work Program (UPWP). - 3.
 Refining and improving the MPO Public Participation Plan (PPP). - 4.
 Refining and improving the MPO Limited English Proficiency Plan (LEP). - 5.
 Submit FY 2021 & FY 2022 Annual Performance and Expenditure Reports (APER). - 6.
 Review and submit FY 2021 & FY 2022 Annual Project Listings (APL). - 7.
-Preparation for possible designation as a Transportation Management Area in 2022 including formation of a strategic planning work group.
+Preparation for possible designation as a Transportation Management Area in 2022

 - 1. Adoption of the FY 2020-2021 UPWP. - 2.
 FY 2019 and FY 2020 Annual Performance & Expenditure Reports preparation and submission. - 3.
 Public Notification and Participation. - 4.
 Annual Listing of Projects Federal Obligations for FY 2019 and FY 2020. - 5.
-Conducted Policy Board, Technical Advisory Committee, and Bicycle / Pedestrian Work Group meetings. - 6.
+Conducted Policy Board, Technical Committee, and Bicycle / Pedestrian Work Group meetings. - 6.
 Attended local and statewide MPO meetings, various training courses, and annual conferences. - 7.
 Maintained data on minority and disadvantaged populations for Environmental Justice purposes. - 8.
 Translated several key documents into Spanish and advertised all public hearings in Spanish. - 9.
 Updated four factor analysis for the Limited English Proficiency Plan for the MPO. - 10.
 Adopted a new MPO Public Participation Plan in 2020. - 11.
 Review / preparation for possible designation as a Transportation Management Area in 2022.
 With support from TxDOT, staff collaborated with a work group and Texas Transportation Institute (TTI) to conduct a Transportation Management Area (TMA) Process Review in anticipation of Waco MPO's TMA status.